 We have our own bike shed and scooter pod which enables pupils to part their bikes or scooters whilst they are at school.
 Each week a ‘Golden Lock’ is placed on a lucky bike or scooter and the owner gets to choose a prize!

-We are proud to have achieved our Modeshift STARS Silver Award which recognises our efforts in supporting cycling, walking and other forms of sustainable travel.
+We are proud to have achieved our Modeshift STARS Gold Award which recognises our efforts in supporting cycling, walking and other forms of sustainable travel.

 We work alongside Southampton City Council, My Journey and Sustrans to promote active travel and help to make our children’s journey to and from school as safe as possible.
 The mobile camera car is in operation around the school site and a Penalty Charge Notice of £70 is issued to any cars found to be parking illegally.